anhnguyendepocen/functional-programming-in-R/05_filter_map_and_reduce.md

 Reduce(`+`, 1:5)
  ```

-You can also get the accumulative results back by using the parameter `accumulate`.
+You can also get the step-wise results back by using the parameter `accumulate`.
 This will return a list of all the calls to `f` and include the first value in the list, so `Reduce(f, 1:5)` will return the list

 ```r
 c(1, f(1, 2), f(f(1 ,2), 3), f(f(f(1, 2), 3), 4),